 Subscription

 The subscription interface must be implemented in the traffic clearance service.
 It is not needed in the consumer and thus should not be implemented.

+A subscription is related to single clearance request.
+A new clearance request (the first upload of a clearance where no referenceMessageId is present) must create a new subscription.

+The subscription must be created immediately after the first upload of a new clearance request.
+The creation of the subscription should be automatic and not require user input.

+If a subscription is created with the same dataReference as an existing subscription, it will update / overwrite the previously created subscription.

 The following parameters of the SubscriptionRequestObject are expected to be passed as a part of the request from the consumer: